 - The AF provides the service area coverage and/or the indication that high throughput is desired for one or multiple UEs that may or may not already be registered or fulfil certain conditions related to application traffic.
 This is considered when the AM Policy Association is established or via a modification of an AM Policy Association, as defined in clause 6.1.2.6.2.

 The content of this clause applies to non-roaming, i.e. to cases where the PCF, AF, AMF and SMF belong to the Serving PLMN or AF belongs to a third party with which the Serving PLMN has an agreement.
-AF influence on Access and Mobility related policies does not apply in the case of Home Routed or Local breakout roaming cases.
+AF influence on Access and Mobility related policy control does not apply in the case of Home Routed or Local breakout roaming cases.

-6.1.2.6.1 AF request Access and Mobility related Policy Authorization for a UE
+6.1.2.6.1 AF request Access and Mobility related Policy Control for a UE

 The AF may subscribe to notifications when a PCF for the UE is registered in the BSF for a certain SUPI or GPSI.

 The AF may contact, either directly or via NEF, the PCF for the UE to request notifications on the outcome of a service area coverage change (represented as a geographical area or a list of TA(s)) or the indication that high throughput is desired for UE traffic or both, for a SUPI or a GPSI.
 The request applies until the AF requests to terminate the request, or the AF request expires (according to relevant input provided by the AF), or the AM Policy Association is terminated.
 The AF may subscribe to notifications on the outcome of the service area coverage change to the PCF, according to the events described in clause 6.1.3.18.
-At the time the AF request expires, the PCF removes the context provided by the AF and then checks if the Access and Mobility related policies needs to be updated at the AMF.
+At the time the AF request expires, the PCF removes the context provided by the AF and then checks if the Access and Mobility related policy information needs to be updated at the AMF.

 NOTE: The assumption is that the AF also removes the context at the time the AF request expires.